 If you have an "old" Apple Mac, MacBook or iMac that no longer officially supports the upgrade to macOS 10.14 Mojave, you can create a workaround with a little additional software.
 Installing macOS Mojave on old, unsupported Macs is of course not recommended at this point - especially not if you are toying with this idea with regard to your work computer or similarly important computers.
 The software and instructions from Collin, who operates under the name DosDude1, are only shown here for handicraft projects and for general information.

 Recommended reading: These Mac models are compatible with macOS Mojave

-It also shows which devices are not supported - these are models from 2006 and 2007 as well as, of course, those that are even older.
-The 2007 iMac 7.1 is compatible when the CPU has been replaced.
-After all ambiguities regarding the old Mac models, which can be equipped with macOS Mojave via patcher, have been resolved, the installation can begin.
+It also shows which devices are not supported - these are models from 2006 and 2007 and, logically, those that are even older.
+The 2007 iMac 7.1 is compatible if the CPU was replaced.
+After all ambiguities regarding the old Mac models, which can be equipped with macOS Mojave using a patcher, have been resolved, the installation can begin.
 The individual steps of the instructions are:

 Apple thinks about it if older Mac models are not supported by new operating systems.
 The hardware could not have enough power or not support the system with the necessary resources.
 Graphics errors, performance drops, failing components such as the iSight camera, input devices that can no longer be fully used such as the trackpad in the MacBook and similar problems are known.

 Therefore, you should only approach the topic and install Mojave on old, actually incompatible Macs, if you have a little knowledge of the technology, can understand the individual steps of the patch tool and know how to get back to High Sierra, Sierra if necessary or an earlier system.
 If you're ready for this quest, you might be interested in this video:

 Note: Be sure to make a full backup beforehand